azatris/adrastea/README.md

 ### Package management
 Could use a build system such as Lerna or NX.dev for monorepo support to manage the client and server side better.

+### Testing
+Could use Jest for testing.
+This should be done once we have a better understanding of this app's user base and their requirements, so we can test these pathways thoroughly.
+Until then this app is more of a prototype.